-The downside of sunscreen is that it can actually be very harmful to coral reef.
-The common sun blocking ingredient is called ‘oxybenzone’ and it is proven that it can kill coral and accelerate the effects of coral bleaching.
-Luckily for us sun loving divers and snorkelers, there many companies that make more environmentally friendly sunscreens that are just as effective.
+The downside of sunscreen is that it can actually be very harmful to the coral reef.
+The common sun-blocking ingredient is called ‘oxybenzone’ and it is proven that it can kill coral and accelerate the effects of coral bleaching.
+Luckily for us sun-loving divers and snorkelers, their many companies that make more environmentally friendly sunscreens that are just as effective.

 Reduce your Waste

-Single use plastic are one of the biggest threats facing our planet in modern times, with around 26 million tonnes of plastic entering the ocean every year.
+Single-use plastics are one of the biggest threats facing our planet in modern times, with around 12 million metric tonnes of plastic entering the ocean every year.

 Have Good Dive Practises